 Benefits of Using a Wireless Office Network Instead of Data Cabling

-By switching from landline phones and desktop computers to cell phones and laptops, companies can avoid the need to pay for data drops for every employee.
-Instead, companies may choose to purchase a robust WiFi network and cell phone reimbursement plans for employees.
-Often, these are expenses you would already be incurring, but with the money saved on data cabling, you can beef up your routers, bandwidth, download speed, and more.
+By transitioning from landline phones and desktop computers to cell phones and laptops, you can eliminate the expense of data drops for each employee.
+Instead, allocate resources towards a robust WiFi network and cell phone reimbursement plans.
+These expenses are often already part of your budget, but the savings from data cabling can be redirected toward enhancing routers, bandwidth, download speed, and other network capabilities.

 Read Next: The Ultimate Guide to Building Out Office Space

-For example, AQUILA recently served as the project manager on an office build-out in which the client originally received a proposal to install two drops per employee, plus standard communal lines.
-The quote came in at upwards of $10,000.
-By switching to a wireless, cloud-based system with just 25% of the original number of drops, the quote dropped to just $3,000.
+For instance, in a recent office build-out project managed by AQUILA, the initial proposal included two drops per employee and standard communal lines, amounting to a quote exceeding $10,000.
+However, by transitioning to a wireless, cloud-based system that required only 25% of the original number of drops, the quote decreased to just $3,000.

 AQUILA Pro Tip